MSE-Web-Team/css-cleanup-helper/README.md

-# Css Cleanup Helper - Uses Django
+# Css Cleanup Helper - Uses Django Framework
 This tool allows you to scrape the current contents of a site and detect where links are used, css classes, and html elements.

 # How to use